alex-nehls/rolland/docs/source/rolland/abc_traitlets.rst

-.. _deflection:
+.. _abc:

-Deflection
+Abstract Classes
 ---------------------

 .. note:: This class is still under development and may change in the future.

-.. automodule:: deflection
+.. automodule:: abstract_traits
    :no-members:
    :no-index: